TheMindStudios/SwiftyPlayer/README.md

 [![TheMindStudios](https://github.com/TheMindStudios/WheelPicker/blob/master/logo.png?raw=true)](https://themindstudios.com/)

 A simple yet customizable player used to manage the playback and timing of a media asset.
-It helps to create a custom interface to control the player’s transport behavior such as its ability to play, pause, change the playback rate, and seek to various points in time within the media’s timeline.
+SwiftyPlayer helps to create a custom interface to control the player’s transport behavior such as its ability to play, pause, change the playback rate, and seek to various points in time within the media’s timeline.
 Or you can also set AVPlayerViewControllerPlayer for default interface.
 You can use an SwiftyPlayer to play local and remote file-based media, such as QuickTime movies and MP3 audio files, as well as audiovisual media served using HTTP Live Streaming.

 ## Features